Alluxio/alluxio/docs/Startup-Tasks-for-New-Contributors.md

 #### After the pull request is reviewed and merged, you become a Tachyon contributor!

+### IDE

+You can generate Eclipse configure file by run:

+    mvn eclipse:eclipse -Dintegration

+Then import the folder into Eclipse.

 ### Coding Style

 -   Follow the style of the existing codebase.
 Specifically, we use